-Attack surface management (ASM) is the continuous discovery, assessment, and mitigation of an organization’s IT ecosystem.
-This differs from asset discovery and monitoring in that ASM evaluates security gaps from the attacker’s perspective, including risk across people, processes, and technology.
+Attack surface risk management (ASRM) is the continuous discovery, assessment, and mitigation of an organization’s IT ecosystem.
+This differs from asset discovery and monitoring in that ASRM evaluates security gaps from the attacker’s perspective, including risk across people, processes, and technology.

 Being able to see your entire ecosystem as it changes is the first step; next, security teams need to assess and prioritize any weaknesses or vulnerabilities.
 This doesn’t just apply this to systems, but user types as well—for example, executive level employees are the most common targets for business email compromise (BEC).
 Also, we’ve seen an uptick in campaigns targeting software supply chains and DevOps pipelines, meaning processes also need to be evaluated for any security gaps.

-Finally, while discovering and assessing risks across your digital attack surface is important, it’s also critical to receive actionable prioritized mitigation recommendations to lower risk exposure.
+While discovering and assessing risks across your digital attack surface is important, it’s also critical to receive actionable prioritized mitigation recommendations to lower risk exposure.
 Virtual patching, changing configuration options on a prevention control, and controlling user access parameters are just a few examples.

 Better digital attack surface management starts with the right tooling: a unified cybersecurity platform with broad third-party integrations that seamlessly fits into your existing security stack.